What is Corporate Digital Responsibility?

 Social Digital Responsibility addresses how your organization uses technology to create a harmonious relationship with people, communities, and society overall.
 This is a broad category.
 Your brand identity, how you communicate with customers and other stakeholders, your hiring procedures, or any other people-centric practices that take place through or are influenced by digital channels factor into an organization’s performance.

-Making changes in these four categories requires both vision and operational commitments to plan, test, and implement long-term strategies.
+Making changes in these categories requires both vision and operational commitments to plan, test, and implement long-term strategies.
 Let’s explore how.

 Implementing Corporate Digital Responsibility